levonorgestrel/ethinyl estradiol 13 week contraceptive - oral, Seasonale (cont.)

 PRECAUTIONS: See also Warning section.Before using this medication, tell your doctor or pharmacist if you are allergic to ethinyl estradiol or levonorgestrel; or to other estrogens or progestins; or if you have any other allergies.
-This medication should not be used if you have certain medical conditions.
-Before using this product, consult your doctor or pharmacist if you have: history of stroke or other blood clots (e.g., in the legs, eyes, lungs), severe high blood pressure, abnormal breast exam, cancer (especially endometrial and breast cancer), diabetes that has caused kidney/eye/nerve/blood vessel disease, severe headaches, history of heart disease (e.g., heart attack, chest pain), heart valve disease, liver problems (e.g., liver tumor, active liver disease), current or suspected pregnancy, recent major surgery, long periods of sitting or lying down (e.g., immobility such as being bedridden), history of yellowing eyes/skin (jaundice) during pregnancy or while using birth control pills, unexplained vaginal bleeding, heavy tobacco use (especially if 35 or over).Before using this product, tell your doctor your medical history, especially of: high blood pressure, high cholesterol or triglyceride (blood fat) levels, depression, diabetes, swelling (edema), gallbladder problems, kidney disease, migraine, obesity, irregular/missed/very light periods, recent pregnancy, thyroid problems.Do not smoke cigarettes or use tobacco.
-Hormonal birth control (e.g., pills, injections, devices) combined with smoking significantly increases your risk for stroke, blood clots, high blood pressure, and heart attacks, especially in women older than 35.
-For more details, ask your doctor or pharmacist, or consult the Patient Information Leaflet that comes with this product.If you have diabetes, this medication may make it harder to control your blood sugar levels.
-Monitor your blood sugar regularly as directed by your doctor.
-Tell your doctor the results and any symptoms such as increased thirst/urination.
-Your anti-diabetic medication or diet may need to be adjusted.Notify your doctor beforehand if you will be having surgery or will be confined to a chair/bed for a long time (e.g., a long plane flight).
-You may need to stop the medication for a time or take special precautions.This medication may cause blotchy, dark areas on your skin (melasma).
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood clots (for example, in the legs, eyes, lungs), blood clotting disorders (such as protein C or protein S deficiency), high blood pressure, abnormal breast exam, cancer (especially endometrial or breast cancer), high cholesterol or triglyceride (blood fat) levels, depression, diabetes, gallbladder problems, severe headaches/migraines, heart problems (such as heart valve disease, irregular heartbeat, previous heart attack), history of yellowing eyes/skin (jaundice) during pregnancy or while using hormonal birth control (such as pills, patch), kidney disease, liver disease (including tumors), stroke, swelling (edema), thyroid problems, unexplained vaginal bleeding.If you have diabetes, this medication may make it harder to control your blood sugar levels.
+Check your blood sugar levels regularly as directed and share the results with your doctor.
+Tell your doctor right away if you have any symptoms of high blood sugar such as increased thirst/urination.
+Your doctor may need to adjust your diabetes medication, exercise program, or diet.Tell your doctor if you just had or will be having surgery or if you will be confined to a bed or chair for a long time (such as a long plane flight).
+These conditions increase your risk of getting blood clots, especially if you are using hormonal birth control.
+You may need to stop this medication for a time or take special precautions.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).This medication may cause blotchy, dark areas on your skin (melasma).
 Sunlight may worsen this effect.
 Avoid prolonged sun exposure, sunlamps, and tanning booths.
 Use a sunscreen, and wear protective clothing when outdoors.If you are nearsighted or wear contact lenses, you may develop vision problems or trouble wearing your contact lenses.
 Contact your eye doctor if these problems occur.It may take longer for you to become pregnant after you stop taking birth control pills.
 Consult your doctor.This medication must not be used during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.
 If you have just given birth or had a pregnancy loss/abortion after the first 3 months, talk with your doctor about reliable forms of birth control, and find out when it is safe to start using birth control that contains a form of estrogen, such as this medication.This medication may decrease breast milk production.
-A small amount passes into breast milk.
-This may affect how much milk you make and may also have undesirable effects on the nursing infant.
-Breast-feeding is not recommended while using this product.
+A small amount passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Back to Medications Index